github/docs/content/development/specs-algorithms-debugging/index.md

 versions: '*'
 ---

-Our repository for specifications and functional descriptions, e.g covering building blocks like routing, rendering, search, voice navigation etc.
+Our repository for all specifications, functional descriptions, and test procedures,, for all core functionality like routing, rendering, search, voice navigation etc.

 Specifications:
 {% link_in_list /obf-data-structure %}